CLI Reference

 FlagDescriptionValuesDefault

---followFollow target client UUID and attach to its selected sessionstring
+--followFollow target client UUID and attach to its selected session

---globalKeep following across target session switches (requires –follow)booleanfalse
+--globalKeep following across target session switches (requires –follow)true, false

 bmux detach